 How to decide?

 This is the million dollar question so to speak.
-Since there is such a wide range in price for trainers, I found the best way was to decide my budget formy winter training and work back from there.
-I did know I really anted to try Zwift, so that ruled out the least expensive ones, I knew I had to spend above $300 on a trainer that could simulate power.
+Since there is such a wide range in price for trainers, I found the best way was to decide my budget for my winter training and work back from there.
+I did know I really wanted to try the full simulation of Zwift with feedback, so that ruled out the Base Level Trainers , I also knew I had to spend above $500 on a trainer that could do this simulation.

 Another way to choose, is to decide what you want to do.
 Do you want to ride for fun?
 Do you want to train?
 How often will you ride it?

 Please also bear in mind, online programs require a subscription Zwift = $15 a month.
 Also some trainers may require adapters at extra costs, ie an Ant+ adapter $40 or a special axle for a 142mm rear hub. $45 and a heart rate sensor can cost you $50

 Zwift adds a level of fun back to indoor, you can be super serious and only train or you can ride for fun in virtual environments.
 Or , like me you can do a hybrid.
 A bit of both.
 Training with power is great, but training with Power in Zwift or Trainer Rd is fantastic.

 For training : Zwift and Trainer Rd allows a high quality structured workout (based on your FTP) with a game like interface to keep you engaged.
 That means theres more chance you will stick to your plan and achieve your fitness goals.

 For just Riding – my friends who ride Zwift a lot for the “experience” have resistive / feedback trainers controlled by Zwift- They say that riding the Zwift environment and feeling the hills and descents is fun and engaging.
 It never used to be that way with indoor cycling, so – well done Zwift.

 Have to say, from a fitness perspective I’m hooked on Trainer Rd, the quality of workouts are top notch- especially when it’s rainy and cold / icy out.